 Additional theatre credits include staged readings and workshops with many prestigious companies including The Barrow Group, New York Theatre Workshop, The York Theatre and Ensemble Studio Theatre.

 A proud native of Maine, Laura grew up in a small town outside of Portland called Yarmouth, home of the Clam Festival.
 Her fundraising work for the Maine Children's Cancer Program through a Maine PBS special, garnered Darrell a New England/Boston Emmy Award nomination.
-When not busy performing, Laura is a dedicated Patriots and Red Sox fan who enjoys equestrian sports, boating and traveling.
+When not busy performing, Laura is a dedicated bookworm who enjoys equestrian sports, practicing the flute, boating and traveling.

 "Anna is terrific and endlessly enchanting."